wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 <br>
 Visit the vCita product pages to learn more about the <a href="http://www.vcita.com/product?invite=WP">vCita Contact Form</a><br>
 Have more questions?
-Need assistance? <a href="http://support.vcita.com/home">Visit our FAQ and Support forum</a>
+Need assistance? <a href="http://support.vcita.com/home">Visit vCita FAQ and Support forum</a>
 <br>

 = What are vCita Terms and Conditions? =